aidabyte/Team-Generator/README.md

 # Team-Generator-Homework

 > A software engineering team generator.
-So the manager can access the team members.
+So the manager can access the team members information.

 ## Table of contents
 * [General info](#general-info)